Share Post

 If you can’t clearly explain how you exit, you’re not ready to enter.

-These two sections should always be reviewed together.
+These two sections should always be reviewed together when you are considering purchasing a franchise business.

 • Item 19: Financial Performance Representations (earnings claims — optional)